justeslam/offsec2/notes/general.md

 #### Test for RCE

 A great way to test for remote code execution is by using 'sleep {number}', and seeing if the request time increases by that number.
 This can be easily tested in BurpSuite.

+#### Reverse Shell (NoHup)

+It's good practice to use 'nohup' when you're doing a reverse shell so that it doesn't hang.
+If workers={currently maxed out}, then you won't be able to create your own thread. - IppSec HTB Mentor